tasket/Qubes-vpn-support/README.md

   * Uses configuration files from VPN service provider
   * Less risk of configuration errors

-### New in this version, v1.4.0
+### New in this version, v1.4.1
-  * Qubes 4.0 support
+  * Qubes 4.0.1 support
   * Anti-leak for IPv6
-  * All DNS requests re-addressed to VPN's DNS
+  * All DNS requests forced to chosen VPN DNS
   * Firewall integrity checked before connecting
   * Quicker re-connection
   * Supports passwordless cert authentication
+  * Workaround for autostart issue #39

 ---